ace01603/autograder-template/README.md

 The first time Playwright is run, you will likely need to install more components.
 Follow the prompts in the Terminal.

 Test output will be shown in the terminal.
 You can also see the full output in staging/ctrf/ctrf-report.json.
 The tests you defined in testFile.js are run as "steps" of a larger test (Test p5.js sketch > Run output tests).
 If even one of your tests fails, the larger test will also fail.
+Students will only see the step results.

 # Create the autograder
 - Zip the contents of this repo (just the contents, not the repo folder) and name it autograder.zip.
-- In the VLE site (assuming you have Gradescope enabled for your site already), go to the Details & Actions menu (on the right) and click "View course & institution tools".
+- In the VLE site (assuming you have Gradescope enabled already), go to the Details & Actions menu (on the right) and click "View course & institution tools".
 - Choose Gradescope.
 You may need to click "Browse all course tools" to find it.
 - A wizard will appear asking you to link to an assignment.
 Choose "A new Gradescope assignment".
 - On the next screen, choose "Programming assignment" from the "Assignment type" menu.